David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Jan.
 1887:** The Ba Dinh base fell after fierce attacks by French forces.
 *   **Nov.
 1888:** King Ham Nghi was captured due to the betrayal of Truong Quang Ngoc and was later exiled to Algeria.
 *   **1889:** Nguyen Thien Thuat went to China, and the Bai Say Uprising weakened.
+*   **1891:** Hai Phong was considered the first city to have electric lights, even before Hanoi.
 *   **1892:** The Bai Say Uprising disintegrated.
 Tong Duy Tan (leader of the Hung Linh Uprising) was captured.
 *   **Nov.
 1893:** Cao Thang was killed in an attack on the Nu fortress (Nghe An), a major loss for the Huong Khe Uprising.
 *   **Oct.
 1894:** Hoang Hoa Tham made peace with the French for the first time to consolidate his forces in Yen The.